maheshj01/alphabet_scroll_view/README.md

 ## Features

 - Responsive on all screens of different Sizes and runs on all Flutter supported platforms
-- show your own widget(`waterMark`) when pointer is in focus with Screen
+- show your own widget(`overlayWidget`) when pointer is in focus with Screen
 - Align the alphabet list on the left or right
 - Tap or drag to scroll to particular Alphabet.